How should I collaborate and share in Power BI?

-You create dashboards and reports.
+You've created dashboards and reports.
 Maybe you collaborate on them with your coworkers, too.
 Then you want others to have access to them.
 What's the best way to distribute them?

 In this article, we'll compare these options for collaborating and sharing in Power BI: